nglange/help-documentation/_api/CLI_Overview.md

 ## Overview
 {: #overview}
-The IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) Application Programming Interface (API) enables application developers to use existing Amazon Simple Storage Service (S3) applications to access object buckets.
-When an object bucket is deployed, it is automatically made available through the Amazon S3 API.
-COS Dedicated IBM Managed supports the most commonly used subset of Amazon S3 API operations.
+The IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) Application Programming Interface (API) enables application developers to use an implementation of the Amazon Simple Storage Service (S3) applications to access object buckets.
+When an object bucket is deployed, it is automatically made available through the S3 API.
+COS Dedicated IBM Managed supports the most commonly used subset of S3 API operations.
 This document introduces the steps to use the Amazon Web Service (AWS) Command Line Interface (CLI) to manage your COS Dedicated IBM Managed service as a command line tool.

-### Using the AWS CLI S3 Tool
+### Using the AWS CLI S3 API Tool
 {: #using-cli}

-Using the AWS CLI in COS Dedicated IBM Managed requires a slight modification: setting the S3 endpoint.
+Using the AWS CLI in COS Dedicated IBM Managed requires a slight modification: setting the S3 API endpoint.
 Other minor variations are outlined as follows.

 For detailed information on SDK classes and functions, see the [AWS CLI S3 API Reference](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html).
 The examples in this document were generated using AWS CLI S3 1.7.36